creme332/Binomial-Distribution-Visualiser/README.md

 # Future work #
 - [ ] Get rid of awkward scale
+- [ ] Do not hard code FilledBlock, EmptyBlock
 - [ ] Color the graph
 - [ ] Deal with large values of n (Do not plot all values of x)
 - [ ] output E(X), Var(X), mode